-In the case of drug or alcohol abuse, whether the culpable household member has successfully completed a supervised drug or alcohol rehabilitation program or has otherwise been rehabilitated successfully
+In the case of drug or alcohol abuse, whether the culpable household member is participating in or has successfully completed a supervised drug or alcohol rehabilitation program or has otherwise been rehabilitated successfully

-The HACB will require the applicant to submit evidence of the household member's successful completion of a supervised drug or alcohol rehabilitation program, or evidence of otherwise having been rehabilitated successfully.
+The HACB will require the applicant to submit evidence of the household member is participating in or has successfully completed a supervised drug or alcohol rehabilitation program, or evidence of otherwise having been rehabilitated successfully.

-In the case of violent criminal activity, whether the culpable household member has successfully completed a supervised offense-related rehabilitation program or has otherwise been rehabilitated successfully.
-The HACB will require the applicant to submit evidence of the household member's successful completion of a supervised offense-related rehabilitation program, or evidence of otherwise having been rehabilitated successfully.
+In the case of violent criminal activity, whether the culpable household member is participating in or has successfully completed a supervised offense-related rehabilitation program or has otherwise been rehabilitated successfully.
+The HACB will require the applicant to submit evidence of the household member's successful completion of or enrollment in a supervised offense-related rehabilitation program, or evidence of otherwise having been rehabilitated successfully.